Asian shares gain on upbeat news on China property sector

 AP Business Writer

-BANGKOK (AP) — Shares were higher in Asia on Monday, led by gains in Chinese markets after regulators urged banks to support property projects to support the housing market.
+BANGKOK (AP) — World shares were higher Monday, led by gains in Chinese markets after regulators urged banks to support property projects to support the housing market.

-Hong Kong’s Hang Seng index surged 2.4% to 20,777.45 after Chinese media reported that some stalled real estate projects had resumed construction after buyers threatened to stop their mortgage payments.
+In Asiam trading, Hong Kong’s Hang Seng index surged 2.7% to 20,846.18 after Chinese media reported that some stalled real estate projects had resumed construction after buyers threatened to stop their mortgage payments.
 The Shanghai Composite index added 1.6% to 3,278.10.

 The China Banking and Insurance Regulatory Commission ordered banks and insurers to guarantee the handover of apartments contracted for construction.